 Snapdragons are perennials—often grown as annuals—that produce a pretty and brightly-colored spike of flowers.
 While often used in beds, container grown snapdragons are another great garden, patio, and even indoor option for using these striking flowers.

 About Snapdragons in Containers

-Snapdragons are pretty, bell-shaped flowers that grow in clusters on a tall spike.
+Snapdragons have pretty, bell-shaped flowers that grow in clusters on a tall spike.
 They are cool-weather flowers, so expect them to bloom in spring and fall, not summer.
 They come in a range of colors including white, yellow, orange, pink, purple, red, and more.
 Snapdragons also come in different sizes, from 6 to 36 inches (15 cm. to almost a meter).
 A bunch of snapdragons of approximately the same height, but in a mix of colors, looks stunning in any kind of container.